 Brave the CN Tower EdgeWalk

-One of the most adventurous attractions in Toronto also makes for a unique date idea – if you’re feeling brave.
-EdgeWalk will have you and your date walking around the outside of the tower’s main pod, 356 meters (16 stories) in the air.
-This is the world’s highest full circle hands-free walk and will definitely create some lasting memories, as well as be a potentially bonding and confidence-boosting experience.The whole tour runs about 90 minutes with the actual walk being 20 to 30 minutes.
+One of the most adventurous attractions in Toronto also makes for a unique date idea.
+If you’re feeling brave, EdgeWalk will have you and your date walking around the outside of the CN Tower’s main pod, 356 meters (16 stories) in the air.
+This is the world’s highest full circle hands-free walk and will definitely create some lasting memories, as well as be a potentially bonding and confidence-boosting experience to share as a couple.The whole tour runs about 90 minutes with the actual walk being 20 to 30 minutes.

 02 of 08